 Failed Fact Checks

-- None to date.
+- None in the Last 5 years.
 Carbon Brief is a resource for IFCN fact-checker Climate Feedback.

 Overall, we rate Carbon Brief left-Center Biased and Pro-Science based on adherence to science consensus with climate change.
 We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
 (M. Huitsing 5/8/2021)

 Last Updated on May 17, 2023 by Media Bias Fact Check